 How did this behavior evolve?
 How is it decided who grooms who?
 Let’s explore the details on why grooming plays an important role in the life and social structure of a cat.

 Autogrooming is a word that means grooming one’s self.

-Cats learn to autogroom as young kittens, and continue through adulthood.
+Cat owner often ask “why do cats clean each other?”.
+The answer is that cats learn to autogroom as young kittens, and continue through adulthood.
 Most cats do this very well and keep themselves clean without much intervention from groomers or their owners.

 As a pet ages, autogrooming may drop off due to other health conditions such as arthritis.

 Allogrooming means grooming another.